department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/number-input.md

   >
     <React.Fragment key=".0">
       <p class="vads-u-margin-y--0">
-        The v1 and v3 variations of this component are identical as this component does not exist in the USWDS.
+        The v1 and v3 variations of this component are identical, excluding the Currency variation which will be added to v3 at a later date.
+This component does not exist in the USWDS.
 Teams should switch to the v3 variation in preparation for global color and typography changes that the v3 variation will accept.
       </p>
     </React.Fragment>
   </va-alert>